chess-fan/thoughts/README.md

 * about this blog
 * about me
 * thoughts:
+  * Dec 13: how strong is the ChessCoin network actually?
   * Dec 12: a forking situation
   * Dec 11: created a new website + announcement of first tournament with prizes
   * Dec 10: managing tasks -> prioritize